CANADA STOCKS-TSX rises as higher gold prices support mining shares

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.

-TORONTO Dec 7 Canada's main stock index rose on Wednesday as higher gold prices supported mining shares, offsetting losses for the energy group as oil lost ground.
+TORONTO, Sept 6 Canada's benchmark stock index edged higher on Tuesday as higher gold prices supported mining stocks, while news of an acquisition boosted shares of the country's largest pipeline company.

-The Toronto Stock Exchange's S&P/TSX composite index was up 18.87 points, or 0.12 percent, at 15,144.67, shortly after the open.
-Seven of the index's 10 main groups were higher.
-(Reporting by Fergal Smith Editing by W Simon)
+The Toronto Stock Exchange's S&P/TSX composite index unofficially closed up 17.29 points, or 0.12 percent, at 14,812.99.
+Only three of the index's 10 main industry groups ended higher.
+(Reporting by Fergal Smith, editing by G Crosse)

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.